List of Kenan & Kel characters: Roger Rockmore (Ken Foree)

 Roger is Kenan and Kyra's father.
-Roger is a very tall, stern and intimidating father with a big bald head, with a deep bass like voice.
+Roger is a very tall, stern and intimidating father with a big bald head and a deep bass-like voice.
 Although he is incredibly strict, he is mostly shown to be quite fair to his son.
 He works at O'Hare Airport as an air traffic controller, and is the only Rockmore who dislikes Kel.
 This is mostly due to the fact that Kel often makes a sarcastic remark about Roger's baldness and short-tempered attitude and tends to injure him and damage the Rockmore house during his visits.
 He usually tolerates Kel's presence, due to his friendship with Kenan, but he has been prone to get mad with Kel when he goes too far in his stupid actions.
-In the episode, Get the Kel Out of Here, Roger bans Kel for good from his house after Kel almost killed him, refusing to listen or forgive him (In the finale of the same episode, Kenan added that the only reason that Roger allows Kel to come back to his house is because he jumped out of the bedroom window after Kel, hit a tree with force, and forgot all that happened).
-Though he's a caring father, Roger has little to no patience with Kenan's schemes and punished his oldest child multiple times as a result of his troublemaking.
+In the episode, Get the Kel Out of Here, Roger bans Kel for good from his house after Kel almost killed him, refusing to listen or forgive him (In the finale of the same episode, Kenan added that the only reason that Roger allows Kel to come back to his house is because he jumped out of the bedroom window after Kel, hit a tree with force, and forgot everything that had happened).
+Though he's a caring father, Roger has little to no patience with Kenan's schemes and has punished him multiple times as a result of his troublemaking.
 In addition, Roger usually ends up having to pay for Kenan and Kel's mishaps, such as fixing the Crams' house or repairing the glass display at the jewelry store.
 He hates spending money and is also grumpy, especially with Kenan's schemes and Kel's accidents.
 He has also been shown to be a sore-loser because he nearly always wins games.

 Sheryl Rockmore (Teal Marchande)

 Sheryl is Kenan and Kyra's mother.
-Sheryl is kind and always seems to know what schemes Kenan and Kel are up to.
-She is also much more patient with Kel than her husband.
-Sheryl is much more of a listener than a punisher; she'd rather talk out problems with Kenan than punish him, though she has demonstrated her anger in several episodes.
+Sheryl is kind and caring, however, like her husband Roger, she is just as oblivious as to what schemes Kenan and Kel are up to.
+She is also much more patient with Kel than her husband, being much more of a listener than a punisher; she'd rather talk out problems with Kenan than punish him, though she has demonstrated her anger in several episodes.